Best podcast analytics tools

 We also show you a table view (which you can export as a CSV).

-Podcast stats from Apple, Spotify, Google
+Podcast stats from Apple and Spotify

 In addition to Transistor's built-in stats, you can also see analytics inside Apple Podcast Connect, Spotify's Dashboard, and more.